-Wait for the device to show up in Netinstall, select it, and press Browse.
-Navigate to your Downloads folder (or wherever you saved your RouterOS packages) and press OK
+Wait for the device to show up in Netinstall, then select it and click Browse.
+Navigate to your Downloads folder (or wherever you saved your RouterOS packages) and press OK.

-Select your desired RouterOS version and press Install.
-Wait for the installation to finish and press "Reboot" (Devices without serial console have to be rebooted manually)
+Select your desired RouterOS packages and press Install.
+Wait for the installation to finish and press "Reboot" (Devices without serial console have to be rebooted manually).

-If you downloaded RouterOS packages for multiple architectures, then Netinstall will only show the appropriate architecture packages for your device after you have selected it.
-All unsupported packages will not show up in this window after you have selected a device.
+If you have downloaded RouterOS packages for multiple architectures, Netinstall will only display the appropriate architecture packages for your device after you have selected it.
+Unsupported packages will not appear in this window once a device is selected.

-If the installation does not start (the progress bar is not moving or no status is shown), then you can try closing the Netinstall application and opening it up again or try to put the device into Etherboot mode again.
+If the installation does not start (progress bar is not moving or no status is shown), then you can try closing the Netinstall application and opening it up again or try to put the device into Etherboot mode again.
 If you are still unable to get Netinstall working, then you should try using it on a different computer since there might be an operating system's issue that is preventing Netinstall from working properly.